mfendek/oob_game_data_viewer/README.md

 ## Introduction

-Unit Navigator - Order of Battle is a game data viewer tool that provides in depth unit data access and advanced unit comparison functionality.
+Order Of Battle is a turn based war game.
+It has great game mechanics but UI is lacking.
+This application tries to remedy that and  functions as a game data viewer tool that provides in depth unit data access and advanced unit comparison functionality.

 ## Installation